 A statement must also be included in the petition that allows for objection of relocation that the non-custodial parent has 20 days to file after the custodial parent’s petition to relocate is filed.

-At Givens Givens Sparks, our Tampa family law attorneys have extensive experience in all matters related to child custody including relocation.
+At Robert Sparks Attorneys, our Tampa family law attorneys have extensive experience in all matters related to child custody including relocation.
 We know each party has the right to either petition for relocation or to object to the relocation.
 Our team can explain your rights and options in order to move forward to the next chapter of your life.

 It is our goal to compile the details of your case in order to help you seek the most favorable outcome.
 It is best to focus on the best interests of the children involved and that is what we strive to do.
 Call today to get started.